 Communication and Collaboration

 A dedicated team makes communication and collaboration easier.
 Since the team is part of your workflow, it helps with clear communication and efficient project management.
+To work well together, businesses need to set up clear communication channels and tools for managing projects.

-It's important to include strong communication and collaboration tools for all extended team members.
+In contrast, the extended team model also requires communication and collaboration tools for efficient communication throughout.
+However, it's important to include strong communication and collaboration tools for all extended team members.
 This helps ensure that the new team joins smoothly with the existing team and keeps the project on track.

 Determine which team model best suits your project's needs.